docker/labs/nodejs/porting/4_single_host_networking.md

   mongo-data:
 ```

-Our compose file:
+The important part of this file
+* Definition of 2 services
-* defines one database container and one api container
+  * database service: mongo
+  * application service: app
+* Link between **app** and **mongo** services done through the MONGO_URL environment variable (using **mongo** service name)
+* Port mapping
+  * mongo service expose port 27017 (default MongoDB port) only to the other services (not to the Docker host)
-* maps internal port of app container to a random port on the host
+  * app service port is mapped to a random port on the host (as no host port as been defined)
-* connect application container to mongo container using container name
-* uses a user defined volume for mongodb data folder
+* Definition of a user defined volume for mongodb data folder

 ## Lifecycle and scalability

+The following commands are some of the main ones to interact with the application

 * Start the application ```docker-compose up -d```  (-d option enables the application to run in background)
 * Check the status of each services conposing the application ```docker-compose ps```